thiensean/DeepLearningCV/README.md

 DETECTION_MIN_CONFIDENCE       0.9 <br>
 DETECTION_NMS_THRESHOLD        0.3 <br>

-The masks over the objects were annotated manually using "makesense.ai" [20] using polygons saved in JSON format.
+The masks over the objects were annotated using "makesense.ai" [20] using polygons saved in JSON format.

 <img src="./imgs/cars1.JPG" width=1150 height=720 /> <br>
 <i> Figure 27: "Cars" Class Mask Annotation </i>

+### Image Augmentation

+Image augmentation was used to allow the model to see more variations of the same image.
+This was done using "imgaug", with parameters of the augmentation modified in python file "model.py".

 ---